Sigill/OggAlbumTagger/README.md

 - Tag names are case insensitive, but they will be written uppercase in files.

-- Each tag can have multiple values.
-They are displayed and written in files in alphabetical order.
+- Each tag can have multiple values (but in order to enforce good tagging practices, OggAlbumTagger will prevent you to do so for some tags).

 - OggAlbumTagger uses UTF-8 (but currently I don't know what happen if your terminal is not in UTF-8).